Inside Out (2016) - Review

 TL;DR (Conclusion)

 In typical fashion, Pixar made another movie that is still better than most other movies out there.
 Even at their worst, Pixar's films manage to be watchable, even if they're bloated, convoluted, confusing, and contrived.
-The Pixar writing and charm managed to make Inside Out a better film than the average superhero movie that would earn just as much or more cash in the box office, but it pales in comparison to the film studio's greatest hits.
+The Pixar writing and charm managed to make Inside Out a better film than the average superhero movie that would earn just as much or more cash at the box office, but it pales in comparison to the film studio's greatest hits.

 Fan of death metal?
 Check out my band on Bandcamp and Soundcloud.
 If you like what you hear and want to hear more, head to HoundsofInnsmouth.com for more info!